h0tbird/coreseed/docs/disaster.md

-## Quorum destroy & restore
+## Quorum: destroy & restore

 Let's destroy the quorum master and recreate it from scratch.
 I have 1 `border`, 3 `quorum`, 3 `master` and 3 `worker` nodes up and running on `EC2`.
 I am also connected to the cluster via `pritunl` which is running on the `border` node.
 The cluster is running `The Voting App` which is a 5 container demo application deployed with *Marathon*.
-By destroying one `quorum` node we are affecting the `zookeeper` and `etcd2` services among others (full list below):
+By destroying one `quorum` node I am affecting the `zookeeper` and `etcd2` services among others (full list below):

 ```
 core@quorum-1 ~ $ katostat